Paul Summers

 Embed:

-Paul Summers was digging into a hillside on the Pusan Perimeter one night.
-Troops were lobbing artillery over the hillside where the Marines were setting up camp.
-Hearing the whistling of an artillery round, he suspected it would fall short.
-The explosion left four Marines dead.
+Paul Summers recalls an incident of friendly fire when digging into a hillside on the Pusan Perimeter.
+He explains how troops were lobbing artillery over the hillside where the Marines were setting up camp when he heard the whistling of an artillery round falling short.
+He remembers the explosion leaving four Marines dead, and the remorse felt through the camp.

 Share YouTube: